VoltCruelerz/Greed/README.md

 - **No More Manual Deconfliction**: File deconfliction happens automatically for you.
 - **Automated Installation**: You can automatically install mods and their dependencies from an online catalog.
+- **Drag-and-Drop Installation**: If you find a mod from some other source, you can drag-and-drop it into Greed to install it.
 - **Conflict Detection**: You are warned if you try to enable mods with a known conflict between them.
 - **Dependency Management**: You are warned if you attempt to enable a mod without its dependencies active.
 - **Mod Packs**: Easily create bundles of your favorite mods that you can quickly enable together.